pqrkchqps/diehard-dot-fund/docs/en/development_handbook/qa_checklist.md

 - migrations have been tested on a copy of the production database

 ## Open source ready
-- The code does not contain any Diehard_Fund.org specific stuff
+- The code does not contain any diehard.fund specific stuff
-- The design makes sense when used on domains other than diehard_fund.org
+- The design makes sense when used on domains other than diehard.fund

 ## Emails
 - Have as simple as can be HTML & CSS confirming to BEM where possible